nomi811/FCC-Build_a_Personal_Portfolio_Webpage/README.md

 Our assignment was to build a one page portfolio webpage with navigation links, and showing the projects we've done.

-I found a free Bootstrap theme that I customized.
+I found a free Bootstrap theme called [Imperial](https://bootstrapmade.com/imperial-free-onepage-bootstrap-theme/) by [BootstrapMade](https://bootstrapmade.com/) that I customized.

 ### Technologies
 - Bootstrap